On Feb. 23, a devastating car crash unfolded on Rancier Avenue, which tragically ended the…

 How The Carlson Law Firm Can Help

 We have successfully represented victims of button battery incidents.
 When filing a personal injury claim in Texas, one of the first and most important actions to take after a personal injury occurs is to enlist a knowledgeable lawyer who can help you file a claim.
-In Texas, the statute of limitations is two years.
-This means that you have two years to file a personal injury claim for.
 At The Carlson Law Firm, we can provide a level of representation that has been given recognition with awards and accolades that can be used to your advantage.
 With the number of attorneys at our firm, we have the ability to provide the comprehensive representation you need for your case.
 For The Carlson Law Firm, each client is unique and each case should be handled uniquely.
 For personalized service with quality you can trust, contact our firm today!